veehz/ip/AI.md

     - Can understand the context of the code and provide useful suggestions, including error handling.
     - Only a comment or a few lines of code are needed, Copilot can infer what you want to do.
     - However, manual adjustments such as output formatting are needed.
+3. Use Copilot for JavaDoc
+    - Super useful and accurate, with details that as a human is quite tedious to write.
+    - Sometimes too much details.
+    - Sometimes will be completely wrong, but is very rare.